gpizzigh-bit/OI.AI.MLEng.TakeHome/README.md

-Here’s an improved and polished version of your README, addressing clarity, grammar, structure, and making it more professional:

----

 # Marine Classifier API

 This repository contains the **Marine Classifier API**, a FastAPI-based service for image classification using a Triton Inference Server.
-The service is containerized and includes observability tools such as Prometheus, Grafana, Loki, and OpenTelemetry.
+The service is containerized and includes observability tools such as Prometheus, Grafana, Jager, and Fluent-bit.

 ✅ **Challenge Deliverables Fulfilled:**